wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/scheduler/scheduler-advanced-complexity.md

 Under these conditions, the _first execution_ will be 2015-04-09 at 14:00\.
 The Scheduler engine calculates execution occurrences from the start time.
 Any instances in the past are discarded.
 The engine uses the next instance that occurs in the future.
 So in this case, _startTime_ is 2015-04-07 at 2:00pm, so the next instance is 2 days from that time, which is 2015-04-09 at 2:00pm.

 Note that the first execution would be the same even if the startTime 2015-04-05 14:00 or 2015-04-01 14:00\.
-After the first execution, subsequent executions are calculated using the scheduled – so they'd be at 2015-04-11 at 2:00pm, then 2015-04-13 at 2:00pm, then 2015-04-15 at 2:00pm, etc.
+After the first execution, subsequent executions are calculated using the scheduled - so they'd be at 2015-04-11 at 2:00pm, then 2015-04-13 at 2:00pm, then 2015-04-15 at 2:00pm, etc.

-Finally, when a job has a schedule, if hours and/or minutes aren’t set in the schedule, they default to the hours and/or minutes of the first execution, respectively.
+Finally, when a job has a schedule, if hours and/or minutes aren't set in the schedule, they default to the hours and/or minutes of the first execution, respectively.

 ## Deep Dive: _schedule_